Ankush2107/Computer-Network-Tutorial/readme.md

 Sending messages over the network requires the destination details.
 This detail uniquely identify the end system is called as address.

 ### Ports
-- Any machine could be running many network apps.
-In order to distinguish these apps for receiving messages we use ports (Port number).
+- `Any machine could be running many network apps.
+In order to distinguish these apps for receiving messages we use ports (Port number).`

-- IP-address + Port = Socket
+- `IP-address + Port = Socket`

-- Port helps you get the packets to specific process on the host.
+- `Port helps you get the packets to specific process on the host.`

-- Every process has 16 bit port number. range of port number -> {0 - 2^16 = 65535}
+- `Every process has 16 bit port number.` range of port number -> {0 - 2^16 = 65535}

-- 0 - 1023: Well known ports
+- `0 - 1023: Well known ports`
 For eg: port 80 belongs to http and port 443 belongs to https

-- 1024 - 49152: Registered Ports
+- `1024 - 49152: Registered Ports`
 They are used by specific, potentially proprietory apps/process that are known but not system defined.
-For eg: port 1433 belongs to Sql server and for mongo it is 27017
+For eg: port 1433 belongs to Sql server and for mongo it is 27017.

+- `49152 - 65535: Dynamic ports`

+### Access Networks
+These are media using which end systems connect to the internet.

+- `Network Interface adapter: It enables a computer to attach to a network.
+As there are different types of networks, It acts as a single suit  to connect to any network.`

+### DSL (Digital Subscriber Line)
+DSL uses the existing telephone ground work lines for internet connection.
+Generally DSL is provided by same company which supplies telephone service.

+### ISP (Internet Service Provider)
+It is just a company that provides end users internet connection.
+For eg: AT&T